Pharmaceutical Preformulation and Formulation: A Practical Guide from Candidate Drug Selection to Commercial Dosage Form, Second Edition

 Featuring contributions from a world-class team of experts, Drug Discovery and Development:

-- Discusses the discovery of medications for bacterial infections, Parkinson's disease, psoriasis, peptic ulcers,
+• Discusses the discovery of medications for bacterial infections, Parkinson's disease, psoriasis, peptic ulcers, atopic dermatitis, asthma, and cancer

 Drug Discovery and Development is an indispensable working resource for industrial chemists, biologists, biochemists, and executives who work in the pharmaceutical industry.